 National Women and Girls HIV/AIDS Awareness Day

-March 10 marks the eighth annual observance of National Women and Girls HIV/AIDS Awareness Day.
-The purpose of this awareness day is to share information and encourage action to reduce the burden of HIV/AIDS among women and girls.
+March 10 is the annual observance of National Women and Girls HIV/AIDS Awareness Day.
+The purpose of this awareness day is to recognize the impact of HIV on women and girls and encourage action to reduce the burden of HIV/AIDS among women and girls.

 The following statistics from the Centers for Disease Control and Prevention (CDC) underscore the impact of HIV/AIDS on women:

-Explore the links on this page to learn more about National Women and Girls HIV/AIDS Awareness Day and the issue it serves to highlight.
+Explore the links on this page to learn more about National Women and Girls HIV/AIDS Awareness Day and to find HIV/AIDS-related information specific to women and girls.